Dave0921/AngularApps/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This project is a chatroom that supports receiving, storing and sending messages between mutiple users.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng build` and then `node app.js` for dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding